Gianmarco Pozzecco: Player profile

-He is famous for his eccentric character, and, although it has caused problems for him with coaches through the years, it made him one of the most valued players in Italy.
-His nicknames are “Poz”, and “La Mosca Atomica” (The Atomic Fly).
+He is famous for his eccentric character, and, although it has caused problems for him with coaches through the years, it has made him one of the most valued players in Italy.
+His nicknames are "Poz" and "La Mosca Atomica" (The Atomic Fly).
 Although he was born in Gorizia and he grew up as a basketball player in Udine, he is originally from Trieste, and considers himself a triestino.

 NBA star Tim Duncan once said that he was impressed by the Italian player.